ltw35/Microplastics-temporalfactors/README.md

 # Microplastics-temporalfactors
 Does time of day or flow condition affect measured riverine microplastic pollution?
+And is the relationship, particularly with time of day, affected by the presence of an upstream wastewater treatment plant with diurnal release patterns? <br>

+With this study, we investigate these using field data collected in two tributaries located near Ithaca, New York, USA.<br><br>
 View the related 2019 publication in [Environmental Science and Pollution Research:](https://doi.org/10.1007/s11356-019-04663-8)
 *Watkins, L., Sullivan, P.J. & Walter, M.T.
 A case study investigating temporal factors that influence microplastic concentration in streams under different treatment regimes.
 Environ Sci Pollut Res 26, 21797–21807 (2019).
 DOI:* [10.1007/s11356-019-04663-8](https://doi.org/10.1007/s11356-019-04663-8).
 Please don't hesitate to contact me if you have trouble accessing the full-text of our publication.

-## Contents of this repo (NEEDS UPDATING)
+## Contents of this repo
 *****
 1. `24hr_combined.csv`: field data file (see below for metadata) <br>
 2. `24hr_analysis.R`: code used to produce analysis and plots included in our paper published in *Environmental Science and Pollution Research* (2019). <br>